-Runtm Bal (Runtime Balancing): The system will maintain similar runtimes between units in the group.
-When the difference between the runtime hours of the cooling units in the system exceeds 72 hours, the system will automatically exchange modes between the longest running Primary cooling unit and the Backup with the least Runtime hours.
+RT Bal (Runtime Balancing): When set to enabled, the system maintains similar runtimes between units in the group.
+When the difference between the runtime hours of the cooling units in the system exceeds 72 hours, the system will automatically exchange modes between the longest running primary unit and the backup unit with equal or greater capability if available with the least runtime hours.

-NOTE: The Runtime Balancing cap is not adjustable.

-Runtime hours are hours that the cooling unit is actually operating and NOT 72 consecutive hours (three days) of time.
+NOTE: The runtime balancing cap is not adjustable.
+Runtime hours are hours that the cooling unit is actually operating and NOT 72 consecutive hours (3 days) of time.